This ultimate guide to budget travel tips is meant to help anyone who has dreamed of having adventures but isn’t sure where to start.

 Now you have all this extra cash saved up from your dedicated budget scams.
 Now what?
 Here is how we make our travel money take us further on a budget!

 A little research makes your budget go a long way, so it’s time to pull out your Pinterest!
-This tip can be time consuming, so if you’d rather save your time be willing to pay a bit more for your trip.
-For me, the research before a trip might be time consuming but it is one of the ways I start to get excited about the upcoming vacation!
+This tip can be time-consuming, so if you’d rather save your time be willing to pay a bit more for your trip.
+For me, the research before a trip might be time-consuming but it is one of the ways I start to get excited about the upcoming vacation!

 Be sure to keep a document with ideas of things to do and the cost as you go so you can reference back to it.
 A bonus is that when it’s time to leave, you’ve already done all the work and can relax and enjoy the trip and your wallet can too!
 Some of my favorite ways to look through ideas are:

 - Pinterest – you can search specific topics and save them onto boards and sub-boards, making it easy to organize.
 Follow us on Pinterest here!

 - Instagram – there is now a great feature to save posts and organize them into collections.
 You can also search by location and hashtag.
 Check out our Instagram here for lots of travel tips!